 Coverage of non-redwood parks throughout the San Francisco Bay Area.

 Many of the redwood parks south of San Francisco are partially closed due to damage from fires in 2020 and 2021.
 All redwood parks north of San Francisco are open as normal.

 Most remaining old growth redwoods are in six large parks, but a lot of other parks have small old-growth groves that are very scenic.
 The best parks usually have the words “Redwoods State Park” in their names.

 The flat bottoms of creek valleys have the biggest trees, since there’s plenty of water year-round and fires are less intense.
-These alluvial flats host the spectacular, cathedral-like groves that redwoods are famous for.
-Somewhat unfortunately, they also tend to be where the roads are built.
+Such alluvial flats host the spectacular, cathedral-like groves that redwoods are famous for.
+Somewhat unfortunately, they also tend to be where roads are built.
 Uplands have fewer big redwoods and more non-redwood trees, but are often quieter and more remote.

 © 2010, 2022 David Baselt